-Closer to home, however, this immersive dining experience can be found in North Beach, San Francisco.
-According to San Francisco Chronicle columnist, Carl Nolte, North Beach is not what it was in its former glory and now is more of a tourist destination than a neighborhood with families whose recent ancestors immigrated from Italy or Ireland.
-But this is a recent transition.
-When Gigi Fiorucci, owner of Sotto Mare, arrived San Francisco in 1956 at 12 years old he recalls finding himself in a little American version of Italy.
+This is a recent transition.
+When Gigi Fiorucci, owner of Sotto Mare, arrived San Francisco in 1956 (when he was 12 years old) he recalls finding himself in a little American version of Italy.
 He did not speak English and his mother never learned to speak it living in North Beach.
-“Every alley was full of kids,” he said, and everything was about tradition.
+“Every alley was full of kids,” he said.
+Everything was about tradition.

 In March of this year I traveled to San Francisco and walked around North Beach at dinner time to take in some of the lively atmosphere.
 I thought about what this “Little City” must have looked like when it was first being settled, and how the evolution of the city and culture surrounding immigrating Italians might have influenced the neighborhood.